-On-campus housing, limited to undergraduate students, consists of five residence halls having a variety of room types.
+On-campus housing, limited to undergraduate students, consists of four residence halls having a variety of room types.
 Student rooms are equipped with knob locks or night latches on the doors and window locks on all windows.
-In Fall 2022 there were 17 Resident Assistants and one (1) Resident Director.
-Security training is part of the two weeks of training required of all Campus Life staff prior to the opening of classes in the fall.
+In Fall 2023 there were 16 Resident Assistants, one Director of Housing and Residence, three (3) Resident Coordinators, and one (1) Resident Director.
+Security training is part of the two weeks of training required of all Residence Life staff prior to the opening of classes in the fall.

 Regular staff meetings for resident assistants provide ongoing training, provide updates to problems in the halls, and provide a forum for solutions.

-Housing for upper-classmen is based on lottery, while first-year students are assigned by Campus Life staff.
+Housing for upper-classmen is based on lottery, while first-year students are assigned by Residence Life staff.
 Changes are made on a space available basis.